abrahamebij/abita/project.md

 2. `npm run deploy` — deploys to Somnia testnet
 3. Copy new contract address from output
 4. Update `ABICORE_CONTRACT_ADDRESS` in `frontend/lib/config.ts`
+5. Update `ABICORE_ADDRESS` in `.env` (for keeper bot)
-5. Clear browser localStorage keys with old contract prefix (or just use a new browser profile)
+6. Clear browser localStorage keys with old contract prefix (or use a fresh browser profile)
-6. Verify `LLM_AGENT_ID` constant matches the actual agent ID on `https://agents.testnet.somnia.network`
+7. Verify `LLM_AGENT_ID` constant matches the actual agent ID on `https://agents.testnet.somnia.network`
+8. Run `npm run keeper` to start the autonomous judgment bot

 ---